fidelity/spock/docs/advanced_features/Composition.md

 ### Warning
-You can add as many configuration files as you want to a `config` tag however be aware of circular dependencies (we do not check for these yet) and that the lower a configuration file is in the order (i.e. later in the list) that it will take precedence over the others.
+You can add as many configuration files as you want to a `config` tag however be aware of circular dependencies (this should get caught and raise an exception) and that the lower a configuration file is in the order (i.e. later in the list) that it will take precedence over the others.